arrow

 What are the University of Aberdeen’s entry requirements — and my chances of getting in?

-Medicine demands Aberdeen’s highest entry requirements of AAA at A-level, followed by AAB for biomedical science and for law.
-All other degrees ask for BBB.
-The university’s contextual offer scheme may reduce this to CCC for eligible applicants under a broad range of widening participation criteria, including those from deprived areas or who have served in the armed forces, those who were eligible for free school meals and those with caring responsibilities or who are estranged from their families.
-Aberdeen may also accept CCC at confirmation and clearing if offer holders do not achieve BBB.
-The university attracted around 16,500 applications in 2023, a decrease of 10 per cent compared with the year before.
+The study of medicine demands Aberdeen’s highest entry requirements of AAA at A-level or AAAAB in Scottish Highers.
+Other degrees ask for BBB to BBC at A-level.
+The university’s contextual offer scheme may reduce this for eligible applicants under a broad range of widening participation criteria, including those from deprived areas or who have served in the armed forces, those who were eligible for free school meals, have had caring responsibilities or are estranged from their families.

 What are the graduate prospects?

-Leaping 19 places year-on-year in our analysis of the Graduate Outcomes survey, Aberdeen now occupies 28th place for graduate prospects with 82.2 per cent of leavers in highly skilled jobs or further study within 15 months.
-The university connects students with industry partners via curricular and co-curricular opportunities such as internships, work placements and in graduate jobs.
+Leaping 19 places into the top 30 of our analysis of the Graduate Outcomes survey, Aberdeen ranks 28 for graduate prospects, with 82.2 per cent of leavers in highly skilled jobs or further study within 15 months of completing their studies.
+The university connects students with industry partners through internships, work placements and in graduate jobs.

 What is the University of Aberdeen’s campus like?

-The Old Aberdeen campus houses the imposing King’s buildings as well as modern facilities such as the Sir Duncan Rice Library and the £35 million science teaching hub.
+The Old Aberdeen campus houses the imposing King’s buildings as well as modern facilities such as the Sir Duncan Rice Library and the £35 million Science Teaching Hub.
 Opened in 2022, it has digitised teaching spaces alongside flexible laboratory areas for cross-disciplinary projects.
 Life sciences and medical students share Europe’s largest health campus, at Foresterhill, run by the university and NHS Grampian.
+The medical school’s Polwarth auditorium and social spaces have benefitted from recent upgrades.
+Aberdeen has also opened a new Centre for Zoology and Osteoarchaeology in the Zoology Building.

 Everything you need to know about the University of Aberdeen’s student life and wellbeing support